Marwan Pablo: Return

 In January 2021, Pablo was speculated to return after his profile picture on Facebook was changed.
 He did not confirm his return.

 On February 19, a leaked video on Twitter went viral after showcasing Pablo working on a new song and preparing for his return.
 His name topped the trending list on Twitter that day in Egypt.

 On February 25, Pablo released a single, Ghaba, and reactivated his social media accounts.
 Pablo's comeback music video gained more than 4 million views on YouTube within the first 24 hours and was on the platform's top 10 trending.

 On March 29, he announced an EP named CTRL containing 5 singles: Ghaba, El Hob Fein, CTRL, DON, and ATARY; the latter being a previously released, unfinished track, before Pablo's retirement.

-Controversies

 On October 1, 2021, Pablo held a concert in New Cairo, accompanied by Palestinian rap group BLTNM members Shabjdeed, Al Nather, and Shabmouri.
 The tickets sold out and the concert was attended by over twenty six thousand people.
 Shortly after the concert, the Egyptian Musicians' Syndicate banned Pablo from performing because of Shabjdeed's actions during the concert, which included changing the lyrics of a religious chant by Sayed Al-Naqshabandi to welcome Pablo on stage, as well as performing songs with obscene lyrics.